zmandyhe/advanced-lane-finding/README.md

     left_fitx, right_fitx, ploty = fit_poly(binary_warped.shape, leftx, lefty, rightx, righty)
 ```

-After located the lane line pixels, I used their x and y pixel positions to fit a second order polynomial curve: f(y) = Ay^2 + By + Cf(y)=Ay +By+C. The output looks like the following:
+After located the lane line pixels, I used their x and y pixel positions to fit a second order polynomial curve: f(y) = Ay^2 + By + C, f(y)=Ay +By+C. The output looks like the following:

 ![output image](https://github.com/zmandyhe/advanced-lane-finding/blob/master/output_images/search-from-prior.png)

 #### 5. Calculate the radius of lane curvature and the position of the vehicle with respect to center

 I firstly defined conversion variables in x and y from pixels  to meter by considering the physical lane is about 30 meters long and 3.7 meters wide (U.S. regulations) and the image pixel is about (700,720).
 Then fit to a second polynominal to pixel positions in each lane line.
-Then I used below math model to calculation of R_curve (radius of curvature).
+Then I use below math model to calculation of R_curve (radius of curvature).

 ```
 ym_per_pix = 30/720 # meters per pixel in y dimension